 Next comes the management aspect of the process.
 At this point, you need to view the project portfolio and make necessary decisions about the reallocation of budgets and resources or reprioritize based on the information you uncovered during the previous legs of the process.
 Processes to consider during this phase include resource management, risk management, and change management.

-You may also need to reschedule projects which you may have decided to keep, but first, ensure the rescheduling risk aligns with your strategy.
-Obviously, collaboration is absolutely critical before making these decisions to make sure you end up with the right portfolio.
+You may also need to reschedule projects which you may have decided to keep.
+However, ensure the rescheduling risk aligns with your strategy.
+Above all, collaboration is critical before making these decisions to make sure you end up with the right portfolio.

 In the end, your portfolio should have a healthy mixture of risk and reward and should meet internal requirements.